JJ/github-pr-contains-action/README.md

 # Using this action

-You would need to add this in a file in `.github/workflows`
+You would need to put this in a file in `.github/workflows`

 ```
 name: "Check PR for word"